hindusteve/Flatstagram/README.md

 # Flatstagram
 Instagram style domain with two models (Image and Comment) - implemented with vanilla Javascript

-# JavaScript Assessment

-For this assignment, we'll be working with an Instagram-style domain.
 We have two models - Image and Comment.
 For our purposes, an Image has many Comments, and a Comment belongs to an Image.

 ## Topics